TomasHubelbauer/onewheel-web-bluetooth/README.md

 (which doesn't work right now anyway, presumable because of the unlock not being completed) and instead subscribe directly to the UART read characteristic changes.
 If that works, rip @kariudo's code and implement the unlock flow.
 Afterwards we should start getting reads on the characteristics properly.

+[Here's a quick tutorial on using Web Bluetooth in Chrome](https://developers.google.com/web/updates/2015/07/interact-with-ble-devices-on-the-web).
+It is useful for mapping the Python Bluetooth GATT API to the Web Bluetooth one.